 - There was an old belief that if a man visits your house first, it brings happiness.
 On the other hand, if a woman comes, this brings bad luck.
 It’s a pretty sexist custom, to say the least.

 - Also, people used to bake feathers into cakes.
 It was believed that the owner of the first feather to burn would be the first to die.
 BONKERS.

-- If someone borrows money on the New Year, then he will borrow the money the whole next year.
+- If someone borrows money on the New Year, then they will borrow the money during the whole next year.

 - There was a belief that women should wear red underwear on New Year’s Eve to achieve happiness in love.